exponea/exponea-android-sdk/Documentation/authorization.md

 2. If you register an `ExponeaAuthProvider` class in `AndroidManifest.xml` that doesn't implement the `AuthorizationProvider` interface, it will log the following message:
 `Registered <your class> class has to implement com.exponea.sdk.services.AuthorizationProvider`

-### Asynchronous Implementation of AuthorizationProvider
+### Asynchronous implementation of AuthorizationProvider

 The customer token value is requested for every HTTP call at runtime.
 The method `getAuthorizationToken()` is written for synchronous usage but is invoked in a background thread.
 Therefore, you are able to block any asynchronous token retrieval (i.e. other HTTP call) and wait for the result by blocking this thread.
 If the token retrieval fails, you may return a NULL value but the request will automatically fail.